The program’s Equity, Diversity and Inclusion Action Plan

 Gender identity—Can you clarify what is being asked?

-Note: This question will be used by the program to monitor representation within the program, to monitor the institutions’ progress toward their equity targets for women and gender minorities and to monitor for potential bias in the program’s peer review process.
-Nominees who self-identify as women or a gender minority in response to this question will be counted toward the nominating institution’s equity target for women.
+Note: This question will be used by the program to monitor representation within the program, to monitor the institutions’ progress toward their equity targets for women and gender-equity-seeking groups and to monitor for potential bias in the program’s peer review process.
+Nominees who self-identify as women or members of other gender-equity-seeking groups in response to this question will be counted toward the nominating institution’s equity target for women.

 “Gender identity” refers to a person’s internal sense of being a woman, man, both, neither or somewhere along the gender spectrum.
 It influences how people perceive themselves and each other, how they act and interact, and the distribution of power and resources in society.
 The question recognizes that gender identity can change over time.